junxit/us-congress-bills-115/metadata.md

 - 2017-01-31 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H788-789)
 - 2017-01-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H788-789)
 - 2017-02-01 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2017-03-15 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with amendments favorably.
+- 2017-04-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 115-32.
+- 2017-04-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 115-32.
+- 2017-04-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 41.